When it comes to choosing a betting exchange to place your lay bets, Betfair and Smarkets are head and shoulders above the rest.

 Opening an exchange account is one of the first steps you must take as a matched betting newbie, but which betting exchange should you use?

-In this guide, I’ll take you through the pros and cons of Betfair and Smarkets and explain why it’s best that you sign up with both exchanges.
+In this guide, I’ll take you through the pros and cons of Betfair and Smarkets and explain why you should sign up with both exchanges.

 Background

 The Betfair Exchange was launched way back in 2000 and faced very little competition in the early days.
-That enabled it to become the largest betting exchange in the world, boasting over 4 million customers.
+That enabled it to become the largest betting exchange globally, boasting over 4 million customers.

-The Smarkets Exchange was launched in 2010, with a focus on simplicity, transparency and industry-leading commission rates.
+The Smarkets Exchange was launched in 2010, focusing on simplicity, transparency and industry-leading commission rates.
 It’s one of the world’s most technologically advanced betting exchanges and has become a serious challenger to Betfair in recent years.

 1. Commission rates

 Betting exchanges make their money by charging commission on winning bets.
-The higher the rate of commission, the more it eats into our matched betting profits.
+The higher the commission rate, the more it will eat into your matched betting profits.

 Smarkets offer a flat commission rate of just 2%, compared to Betfair’s standard rate of 5%.
-Betfair have upped their game recently though and now offer a 2% option as part of their Betfair Rewards ‘Basic’ package.
+Betfair have upped their game recently and now offer 2% commission via their Betfair Rewards ‘Basic’ package.

-Small differences in commission can really add up over time.
-Over the course of a year, a difference of just 1% commission could equate to an extra £300-£500 in your back pocket.
+Small differences in commission can add up over time.
+Over a year, a difference of just 1% commission can equate to an extra £300-£500 in your back pocket.

-You may be wondering why Betfair’s flat rate of commission is considerably higher than that of Smarkets.
-It’s somewhat justified because they outperform Smarkets in some other key areas, as you’ll see as you progress through this guide.
+Although Betfair have the higher standard commission rate, it’s somewhat justified because they outperform Smarkets in other key areas, as you’ll see through this guide.

 2. Market availability

 Betfair cover more sports than Smarkets and offer a wider range of markets.
-For example, we can only lay greyhound bets at Betfair.
+For example, Betfair has always been the place to lay greyhound bets.
+Although Smarkets now offer greyhound markets, they can’t compete with Betfair’s superior liquidity.

-For the vast majority of offers though, we can lay our bets at either exchange.
+For most offers, though, you can lay your bets at either exchange.
 Smarkets are continuing to add new sports and markets all the time.

-You’ll often find with some of the more obscure sports and events that Betfair have the markets available before Smarkets.
-There’s never any need to rush though and you can always request a market via their respective live chat services.
+With some of the more obscure sports and events, Betfair often have the markets available before Smarkets.
+There’s never any need to rush, though, and you can always request a market via their respective live chat services.
 If it’s a market they feel would be popular, they’ll open it up.

 3. Liquidity

 Liquidity is the amount of money available in a market.
-If there’s no liquidity, then our lay bets won’t get matched.
+If there’s no liquidity, your lay bet won’t get matched.

-Betfair is used a lot by traders, so there generally tends to be more money in their markets compared to those of Smarkets.
+Traders use Betfair, so there tends to be more money in their markets than those at Smarkets.

-For matched betting purposes though, the liquidity at both exchanges is more than enough and the odds available at both exchanges tend to be pretty much the same.
+The liquidity at both exchanges is more than enough for matched betting purposes.
+The odds available at both exchanges tend to be pretty much the same.

-You’ll also find sometimes, that Betfair have greater liquidity in advance of an event starting but as the event gets closer, Smarkets are quick to catch up.
+You’ll find that Betfair sometimes have greater liquidity in advance of an event starting.
+Still, Smarkets are quick to catch up as the event gets closer.

 4. Reliability

-This is another area where Betfair just get their noses in front.
+Reliability is another area where Betfair get their noses in front.

 In the early days, Smarkets struggled with reliability.
-The popularity of their exchange was growing at such a rate that they struggled to handle the increased load at busy times.
-Fast forward to today and things are much better.
-They’ve spent a lot of time and resources improving their scalability, which now enables them to grow their customer base with ease.
+The popularity of their exchange was growing at such a rate that they couldn’t handle the increased load at busy times.
+Fast forward to today, and things are much better.
+They’ve spent a lot of time and resources improving their scalability, enabling them to grow their customer base with ease.

 Betfair are generally very reliable too.
-Like all websites, they’ve had occasional periods of downtime but these have been very few and far between.
+Like all websites, they’ve had occasional periods of downtime, but these have been few and far between.

-The issue of reliability is one of the main reasons you should register an account with both exchanges.
-It’s important to have a back up account should one of them experience unforeseen issues.
+The issue of reliability is one of the reasons you should register an account with both exchanges.
+It’s essential to have a backup option should one of them experience unforeseen issues.

 5. Usability

-Over time, you’ll become familiar with both exchanges and will no doubt develop a personal preference for one over the other.
+Over time, you’ll become familiar with both exchanges.
+You will no doubt develop a personal preference for one over the other.

-Both exchanges are quite different in their layout.
+Both exchanges are quite different in their layouts.

-Betfair display a number of markets once you click through to an event, which probably gives them an edge when it comes to navigation.
+Betfair display several markets once you click through to an event, giving them an edge for navigation.

-Whereas at Smarkets, only the main market is displayed.
-That’s often the market we’re looking for anyway, but if you’re looking for another market, you’ll need to scroll down and open it manually.
+Smarkets only display the main market, which is often the market you’re looking for anyway.
+However, if you’re looking for something else, you’ll need to scroll down and open it manually.

-By taking that approach, Smarkets are able to keep the exchange looking neat and tidy.
-The Smarkets site is also purely an exchange, unlike Betfair’s that has the added distractions of a Sportsbook, Casino and various other branches.
+The upside to taking that approach is that Smarkets can keep the exchange looking tidy.
+Unlike Betfair, Smarkets are purely an exchange without the added distractions of a Sportsbook, Casino, and various other branches.

-I would say Betfair tend to know what you’re looking for a bit better than Smarkets.
-If you have to go looking for a market though, I would give Smarkets the nod as their technology makes for a very nice user experience.
+Betfair tend to know what you’re looking for better than Smarkets.
+Suppose you have to go looking for a market, though.
+In that case, I give Smarkets the nod as their technology makes for a very nice user experience.

 6. Technology